LudwigJL/library-management-system/README.md

 ## Project Overview

-The Library Management System is designed with a local SQLite database for efficient and scalable operation.
+This Library Management System is designed with a local SQLite database for efficient and scalable operations.
 This system provides various functionalities including:
 - Adding library members
 - Borrowing and returning books
 - Browsing books in the library by genre, author, or title